 I distinctly remember when the optometrist first explained that the world around me was not supposed to be blurry.
 It was a problem with my vision, he explained, with the way my eyes saw the world.
 The remedy, of course, was glasses: small enough to fit the face of a fifth-grader.
 They were only meant to be worn when distance prevented me from seeing clearly; I wore them in school, at the movies, watching television.
 As the years passed, I grew to associate distance with chaos; the further away I was from an object, the more obscure it seemed.
 From 20 feet away, the face of my best friend was impossible to differentiate between the face of a stranger.
 If I couldn’t read the sign, it was impossible for me to follow the rules.

+I remember the initial shock of realizing that not everyone saw the world this way.
 I don't know if my dependency on glasses made my eyesight worse, or what.
 But when I first started driving at the age of fifteen, I panicked.
 I couldn't read street signs, and the freeway was a complete jungle.

 How could my eyes betray me?
 How could the way I saw the world naturally not be an accurate representation of reality?
 I thought that it was subconscious; I could physically train myself to return to the near-perfect vision of my childhood.
 I regretted all those nights spent straining to read books in the dark, afraid my parents would scold me for staying up past bedtime.